rishimaa/HitWicketGame/README.md

 There is a json.cs script for the data structure used to represent the JSON data in Unity

 Objects:
-1. cube: as doofus
-scripts attached are:
-move.cs script to change movement with arrow keys.
+1. cube: as doofus.
+The scripts attached are: move.cs script to change movement with arrow keys.
 The move script takes input from the json file for player speed score_main.cs to update score. camera_follow.cs script so the camera follows the cube

 2. Pulpits